sjpierce/CSTAT.RR2025/README.md

   - `references.bib`: This is a BibTeX file containing citation data for papers, software, etc. that we want to cite anywhere in our Quarto scripts throughout the package.
-  - `Slides.html`: This output file contains the actual slides I used to give the presentation.
+  - `Slides.qmd`: This is the Quarto script that creates the slides.
-  - `Slides.qmd`: Rendering this Quarto script creates my HTML slides.
+    Rendering it creates my final HTML slides in the file `output/Slides.html`.

 ## Rendering The Scripts